LaunchCodeEducation/data-analysis/src/chapters/errors-and-debugging/studio.rst

 #.
 Almost done!
 Modify the final ``if/else`` block to print the countdown and
    ``"Liftoff!"`` if both the fuel check and ``launch_ready`` variables are ``True``.
 Print ``"Launch scrubbed"`` if either check fails.

+After you have completed the studio, remember to commit and push your work to the remote repo!